rathodmayur93/TickledMediaTMDB/Readme.md

 ### DataSource
 The unit test case under this group will test all the data source i.e TableViewDataSource & TableviewDelegate methods we have created in this project

+## What if i had more time ?

+- If i had more time definately i would have implemented the Search Feature where user can search movie
+- We can show an genere list and on selecting the genere will show the respective genere movie list
+- We can also have vote feature
+- Showing more detail of the movie on the movie detail screen
+- More Enhacne UI
+- Better Image caching technique
+- Handling the internet case more efficiently
+- More Unit test cases